 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in the Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 126% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 151% of the average value of its portfolio.

-Under normal circumstances, the Fund will invest at least 80% of its total assets in components of the Underlying Index.
+Under normal circumstances, the Fund will invest at least 80% of its net assets (plus borrowings for investment purposes) in instruments in its Underlying Index or in instruments that have economic characteristics similar to those in the Underlying Index.
 The Underlying Index is designed to measure the equity market performance of small cap companies that have increased their dividend payments over a period of ten years (subject to certain exceptions), which the Fund believes is a measure of a "quality" company.
-The Underlying Index is derived from the Russell 2000[®] Index, which is a free float-adjusted, market capitalization weighted index that utilizes a rules-based indexing methodology and includes approximately 2,000 of the smallest companies in the Russell 3000[®] Index.
-The Russell 3000[®] Index represents approximately 98% of the investable U.S. equity market.
+The Underlying Index is derived from the Russell 2000® Index, which is a free float-adjusted, market capitalization weighted index that utilizes a rules-based indexing methodology and includes approximately 2,000 of the smallest companies in the Russell 3000® Index.
+The Russell 3000® Index represents approximately 98% of the investable U.S. equity market.

-To be eligible for inclusion in the Underlying Index as of annual review, securities must be components of the Russell 2000[®] Index, have had increasing annual per-share regular cash dividends for at least ten consecutive years (subject to certain exceptions) and have had no decrease in quarter-to-quarter dividends per share.
+To be eligible for inclusion in the Underlying Index as of annual review, securities must be components of the Russell 2000® Index, have had increasing annual per-share regular cash dividends for at least ten consecutive years (subject to certain exceptions) and have had no decrease in quarter-to-quarter dividends per share.
 On a quarterly basis: (1) the securities with the highest 6- and 12-month risk-adjusted price momentum values are included in the Underlying Index, (2) securities of companies with decreasing quarter-to-quarter dividends are removed from the Underlying Index, and (3) components of the Underlying Index are equal weighted.